csvpath/csvpath/csvpath/matching/functions/last.md

 # Last

-Returns True to `matches()` when the current row is the last row in the file.
+Returns True to `matches()` when the current row is the last row in the file or the last row to be scanned.

 ## Example